socraticDevBlog/eng_blog/src/pages/posts/103-cambyse.md

 he pleased without being held accountable.
 In any case, pride, the pursuit of personal gain, and reckless haste are flaws inherent in such a political situation.

-The Greek historian Herodotus then recounts the “conspiracy of the Seven”: seven Persian nobles, including Darius, overthrew the usurpers of the throne.
-This pivotal moment gave rise to profound political reflection: after years of injustice, the nobles debated the best system of government.
-They all agreed on one point: never again should a single man govern without being subject to any form of control.

 Herodotus’s account of the 'conspiracy of the Seven' can be seen as highlighting a rare but valuable idea: that of decisive and discreet action.